kamahen/pykythe/README.md

 * Each "import" is recursively processed (if there is a circular import, this is detected and the recursive import is skipped).
+  * This includes outputting the `.kythe.json` and `.kythe.entries`
+    files.
+(The `.kythe.json` file can be reused as a "cache" to avoid reprocessing the source file.)

 * The expressions are symbolically evaluated to fill in the symtab.
 This is, in effect, simple type inferencing (for example,